geoboom/linux-config/README.md

-# My Config for Linux/WSL2
+# My very rough walkthrough for setting up stuff on an Arch-based system

 **Contents (TODO: hyperlink):**